Mull Accommodation: Best Places To Stay on Mull in 2026

 Craignure

-Craignure is probably the second most popular settlement on Mull.
-Located on the island’s southeast corner, it has a busy port with ferries coming in from Oban on the mainland.
+Located on the island’s southeast corner, Craignure is the second most popular settlement on Mull and the main ferry port if you’re arriving from Oban on the mainland.

 There are a few small shops, cafes, bars and restaurants.
 The best one in the area is the Craignure Inn.